Update 6/10/19: This post still explains details around what constitutes a generic. But with the introduction of at least

 There does seem to be a hole in each tablet, but that is not indicative of Alza’s OROS technology.
 A reader suggests that this looks like an older technology for osmotic release.

 6. Argh!
-My pharmacy still substitutes the downgraded generics for my Concerta prescription?
+My pharmacy still substitutes the downgraded Concerta generics?
 Isn’t that illegal?
-What can I do?

 Despite the FDA’s ruling, some pharmacies have persisted in foisting the downgraded generics from Kremers-Urban and Mallinckrodt on unsuspecting consumers.